 Latest Data on COVID-19 Vaccinations by Race/Ethnicity

-As of this week, federal data from the Centers for Disease Control and Prevention (CDC) show that 74.4% of the total population in the United States have received at least one dose of a COVID-19 vaccine.
-While vaccination coverage has increased, it remains uneven across the country.
-Amid the current Omicron variant-related surge, unvaccinated people are at particularly increased risk for infection, severe illness, and death.
-As of January 10, 2022, White people accounted for the largest share (65%) of people who are unvaccinated.1 Over the course of the vaccination rollout, Black and Hispanic people have been less likely than their White counterparts to receive a vaccine, but these disparities have narrowed over time, particularly for Hispanic people.
+As of this week, federal data from the Centers for Disease Control and Prevention (CDC) show that 77% of the total population in the United States have received at least one dose of a COVID-19 vaccine.
+While vaccination coverage has increased, it remains uneven across the country, with unvaccinated people at particularly increased risk for infection, severe illness, and death.
+As of April 5, 2022, White people accounted for two-thirds (64%) of people who are unvaccinated.1 Over the course of the vaccination rollout, Black and Hispanic people have been less likely than their White counterparts to receive a vaccine, but these disparities have narrowed over time and been reversed for Hispanic people.
 With booster shot eligibility expanded to all individuals ages 12 and older and children ages 5-11 eligible for vaccination, ensuring equity in the uptake of booster shots and vaccinations among children is also important.
-However, to date, limited data are available to examine disparities among booster shot recipients and children.
+However, to date, limited data are available to examine racial disparities among booster shot recipients and children.

-This data note presents federal data on COVID-19 vaccinations by race/ethnicity and race/ethnicity of booster shot recipients ages 65 and older, and state reported data by race/ethnicity on COVID-19 vaccinations, COVID-19 vaccinations among children, and booster shot recipients, where available.
+This data note presents federal data on COVID-19 vaccinations and booster doses by race/ethnicity and state reported data on COVID-19 vaccinations, COVID-19 vaccinations among children, and booster shot recipients by race/ethnicity, where available.

 Federal Data on COVID-19 Vaccinations by Race/Ethnicity

 The CDC reports demographic characteristics, including race/ethnicity, of people receiving COVID-19 vaccinations at the national level, including both people who have received one dose and people who have been recently vaccinated (initiated within the last 14 days).
-As of January 10, 2022, CDC reported that race/ethnicity was known for 74% of people who had received at least one dose of the vaccine.
-Among this group, 56% were White, 10% were Black, 20% were Hispanic, 7% were Asian, 1% were American Indian or Alaska Native (AIAN), and <1% were Native Hawaiian or Other Pacific Islander (NHOPI), while 6% reported multiple or other race.
-White people make up a smaller share of people who have received at least one dose (56%) and people who have recently received a vaccination (43%) compared to their share of the total population (61%).
-A smaller share of Black people have received at least one dose of the vaccine (10%) compared to their total population (12%), while a similar proportion have received vaccinations in the last fourteen days (13%).
-Hispanic people make up a larger share of vaccinated people (20%) and people who recently received a vaccination (27%) compared to their share of the total population (17%).
-The share of vaccinated people who are Asian is similar to their share of the total population (7%, and 6%, respectively), while they make up a higher share (10%) of people initiating vaccination in the last 14 days.
-(Figure 1).
+As of April 5, 2022, CDC reported that race/ethnicity was known for 74% of people who had received at least one dose of the vaccine.
+White people make up a smaller share of people who have received at least one dose (55%) and people who have recently received a vaccination (37%) compared to their share of the total population (59%).
+Black people make up 10% of people who have received at least one dose of the vaccine compared to 12% of the total population; their share of people who have received a vaccination in the last fourteen days is slightly higher at 14%.
+Hispanic people make up a larger share of vaccinated people (21%) and people who recently received a vaccination (35%) compared to their share of the total population (19%).
+The overall share of vaccinated people who are Asian is similar to their share of people who recently got vaccinated and their share of total population (7%, 7%, and 6%, respectively) (Figure 1).

 While these data provide helpful insights at the national level, significant gaps in data remain to help understand who is and is not getting vaccinated.
-To date, CDC is not publicly reporting state-level data on the racial/ethnic composition of people vaccinated.
-Moreover, CDC is not reporting racial and ethnic data for vaccinations among children, and its racial and ethnic data for booster dose recipients is limited to those ages 65 and older.
+To date, CDC is not publicly reporting state-level data on the racial/ethnic composition of people vaccinated or receiving booster doses.
+Moreover, CDC is not reporting racial and ethnic data for vaccinations among children.

 State Data on COVID-19 Vaccinations by Race/Ethnicity